hellt/clabs/docs/security/cmpv2.md

     ```
     This will save the EJBCA database under the `/home/ejbca` dir on the container host

 When the lab starts, the EJBCA enters its initialization routine.
 You can monitor the progress with `docker logs -f clab-cmp-ejbca`.
-Once finished, the EJBCA web server will be available via ports `50080` and `8443`.
+Once finished, the EJBCA web server will be available via `8443` port.

 ## EJBCA Configuration
 EJBCA exposes web interface for its configuration.
-To access the main admin panel we use HTTPS connection over 8443 port: https://localhost:8443/ejbca/adminweb/
+To access the main admin panel we use HTTPS connection over 8443 port - `https://localhost:8443/ejbca/adminweb/` - which is exposed by containerlab to 8443 port of the container host.

 ![admin](https://gitlab.com/rdodin/pics/-/wikis/uploads/afe7c909f9d3087a2393428235442683/image.png)

 ### CMP Alias
 From the EJBCA perspective the CMP protocol configuration is done with creating a "CMP Alias".

-From the EJBCA Administration home page, select CMP Configuration in the left hand pane (under System Configuration) and add a CMP Alias; in our case named "CMP-Server".
+On the EJBCA Administration home page, select CMP Configuration in the left hand pane (under System Configuration) and add a CMP Alias; in our case named "CMP-Server".

 Once it is added, select edit, and then in the CMP Authentication Module ensure that "DnPartPwd" is selected and that the Subject DN Part is CN.
 This is used to extract the username of the node from its CN field when the node reaches out to CA and asks to enroll its certificate.